pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Atom symbols allowed in SMILES could be divided into two facets by their length:

--   Symbols consisting of the single character
+-   symbols consisting of the single character

--   Symbols consisting of two characters
+-   symbols consisting of two characters

 Atom symbols allowed in SMILES could be divided into two facets by their grammatical requirements:

--   Symbols, which could be written as is, corresponding atoms belong to the so called organic subset
+-   symbols, which could be written as is, corresponding atoms belong to the so called organic subset

--   Symbols, which could be written only in the square brackets, so called bracket atoms and atoms from organic subset on condition that they have additional properties (charge, etc.)
+-   symbols, which could be written only in the square brackets, so called bracket atoms and atoms from organic subset on condition that they have additional properties (charge, etc.)

 Atom symbols allowed in SMILES could be divided into two categories depending on the nature of their bonding:

--   Symbols of the aromatic atoms
+-   symbols of the aromatic atoms

--   Symbols of the aliphatic atoms
+-   symbols of the aliphatic atoms

 Thus, the following classes of atom symbols allowed in SMILES could be enumerated and labeled:

-1. Single character atom symbols of organic (from so called *organic* subset) aromatic atoms (**atom_oar**) lacking the additional grammatical requirements and features:
+1. Single character atom symbols of organic (from so called *organic* subset) aromatic atoms lacking the additional grammatical requirements and features (**atom_oar**):

 | b, c, n, o, s, p